Kibu Vicuna: Mohun Bagan are like Real Madrid | Goal.com

 “I am no hero.
 I am just a coach.
 The real heroes are my players who won the league.

 “Indians are very emotional people.
 When we lost to Churchill Brothers we played really well.
 We had 27 shots on goal.
 But that is football.
 In the next match, we won in spite of not playing that well, as we did against Churchill Brothers.
 I liked the way we trained and the style we played.
-Good results came later and I am really thankful,” said Vicuna in an online Polish show.
+Good results came later and I am really thankful,” said Vicuna in an online Polish show called Magazyn Lig Egzotycznych (Magazine of Exotic Leagues).

 Before taking up the job at Bagan, Vicuna was working in Poland at Wisla Plock as a coach and he had a multitude of offers to pick from.